hump-coder/pc-ha-control/README.md

    future runs.
 The app registers itself to start on login and runs in the system tray; right‑click the tray icon to exit.

-Home Assistant will automatically discover the device through MQTT discovery and expose a numeric entity to view or change the PC volume.
+Home Assistant will automatically discover each active sound device through MQTT discovery and expose a numeric entity to view or change that device's volume.